porter3/ProjectEuler/README.md

-Solutions to problems from the Project Euler archive at https://projecteuler.net/archives
+Solutions to problems from the Project Euler archive at https://projecteuler.net/archives.
+Goal is to complete the first 100 problems.